cs-soc-tudublin/sysadmin-challenges/challenge-01/README.md

 Don't forget the MOTD instructions!

 # 2. Running the Container on the VM
+Any services we develop have a GitHub action to build the container and push it to the GitHub Container Registry.
+You will see the container needed for this challenge in the Packages section of this repo.

 We store all the services we use in `/src`.

 We use Docker Compose when running Docker containers as they're easily backed up and updated.